Radiohead229/Potato-Disease-Classification/README.md

 python --version
 pip --version
 ```
 This checks if python is installed in the system.
-You should see version numbers.
-If not, restart your terminal or reinstall Python with the PATH option checked.
+Shows version numbers.
+If it does not, restart terminal or reinstall Python with the PATH option checked.

 ```
 pip install notebook